nortikin/sverchok/docs/lessons_02.rst

   range(start=0, end=n, step=1)
   >> [0,1,2,...n]

-To generate the index list for the polygon we need a node that outputs a sequential list of integers given `start`, `step` and `count` as parameters.
-This is what the `Range Integer` node does.
+To generate the index list for the polygon we need a node that outputs a sequential list of integers, Sverchok has exactly such a node and it accepts values for `start`, `step` and `count` as parameters.
+This is what the `Range Integer (count mode)` node does.

 - ``new -> Numbers -> Range Int``